Although many think that the key to a great paella is the seafood, the truth is that the rice is the star of the show.

 - Get the right pan.
 Many rice dishes are made in pots however paella is one of those dishes that is actually made in a pan.
 Although you may think that you need a traditional paella pan the truth is that a shallow skillet will be sufficient.
 The pan is important because the wide flat plan will allow for the heat to distribute properly, and it will allow for the water to evaporate properly, lessening the chance of the rice absorbing the water.

 - Add saffron.
 This ingredient will help bring your paella together, and it is essential if you want that authentic paella taste.
 Although it is quite expensive it is very much worth the money to invest in.
 The saffron will add a touch of smoky flavor and a beautiful color to your dish.
+However, if saffron is absolutely not available, check out our article, How to Make Paella WITHOUT Saffron.

 - Use quality ingredients.
 Since paella is a seafood heavy dish it is important that you use seafood that is good quality.
 Using seafood that is great quality will elevate your dining experience.
 Paella does not only include seafood, the most traditional renditions of this dish also includes rabbit meat, so you want to make sure that the rabbit meat is good quality as well.